-- Download plug-in either for Windows or MacOs.
+- Download the plug-in for Windows or MacOs.

 - After the download completes, launch the program.

-- Reboot InDesign and you will find the plug-in listed at the bottom of the Window panel.
+- Restart InDesign.
+You'll find the plug-in listed at the bottom of the Window panel.

-Note: You many get warnings about security but you can safely ignore those.
+Note: You may get warnings about security, but you can safely ignore them.
 On a Mac, you may have to accept the plug-in in the Privacy and Security preferences.